Demand-Response and On-Demand Transit

 On this page:

-With an open data standard in place for on-demand providers to share real-time information about their services, agencies will be able to require public data feeds to facilitate these kinds of integrations as a baseline expectation when launching microtransit programs.
+With an open data standard in place for on-demand providers to share real-time information about their services, agencies will be able to require GOFS-lite to facilitate these kinds of integrations as a baseline expectation when launching microtransit programs.
 That would allow apps like Transit to display service information to users, such as zones, ETAs, pricing, and even the ability to make a pick-up request.
-Most importantly, GOFS will make it easy to combine on-demand transit with other services like fixed-route transit, or even bikeshare and scooters.
-That, in turn, will help ensure that every public dollar invested in microtransit promotes robust ridership and helps riders connect available services together for multimodal trips.
+Most importantly, GOFS-lite makes it easy to combine on-demand transit with other services like fixed-route transit, or even bikeshare and scooters.
+That, in turn, helps ensure that every public dollar invested in microtransit promotes robust ridership and helps riders connect available services together for multimodal trips.

 Guidance for public agencies

-- Ask potential microtransit vendors to provide their APIs, and share them for evaluation by apps that have integrated similar services in the past.
+- Ask potential microtransit vendors to provide GOFS-lite feeds.
+If they cannot provide GOFS-lite but can only offer a private API, share that API for evaluation by apps that have integrated similar services in the past.
 We’re not the only company in this category, but you can use our requirements to get you started.

 - If your agency is putting out a Request for Proposals, score providers on their proven ability to work with third parties, not just their willingness to do it.

-- Agencies, cities, apps, and on-demand providers alike can get involved in conversations around GOFS, and become an early adopter of this new open data standard.
+- Agencies, cities, apps, and on-demand providers alike can get involved in conversations around GOFS, and become an early adopter of GOFS-lite to promote this new open data standard.

 RFP and contract examples

-This page will be regularly updated with new RFP and contract examples, especially as GOFS continues to gain momentum.
+This page will be regularly updated with new RFP and contract examples, especially as GOFS-lite continues to gain momentum.

-Given that the idea of integrating an on-demand service into trip planning apps like Transit is new, many of the contract examples here specify integrating with Transit by name.
+Given that the idea of integrating an on-demand service into trip planning apps like Transit is relatively new, some of the contract examples here specify integrating with Transit by name.
 While of course we’re happy to be referenced directly, and it’s not a bad idea to specifically request an integration with your app provider (whether Transit or someone else), other approaches are possible.
-For instance, agencies should consider encouraging microtransit operators to comply with the emerging GOFS data standard, and require it more explicitly once it is formally released later in 2021.
+For instance, agencies should consider encouraging microtransit operators to provide GOFS-lite feeds.

 Because integration is still a complex task requiring development work from multiple parties, contracting agencies should make allowances for operators to subcontract with integrators and/or consider commissioning a separate contract for integration of microtransit services.